stefandebruyn/surefire/README.md

 Surefire natively supports Linux and sbRIO-9637, with some support for Arduino platforms.
 The Surefire Core Library is written in bare metal C++11 and built on an abstraction layer, so the user may develop custom ports.

+## Work in Progress

+**Surefire is WIP.** The master branch contains features that are complete and tested:

+* [x] State vector, state machine, and task APIs
+* [x] Compilers and autocoders for state vector and state machine config files
+* [x] Socket, thread, digital I/O, and analog I/O abstractions
+* [ ] Task execution API
+* [ ] Configurable network and device I/O tasks
+* [ ] Documentation and examples

 ---

 ## Origin

 Surefire was originally developed as a computer science honors thesis at the University of Texas at Austin.
 The original thesis can be found in the repo [here](docs/debruyn-honors-thesis.pdf).
-The halcyon bird, delta, and sun cross on the mission patch are borrowed from mission patches of the [Texas Rocket Engineering Lab](https://www.texasrocketlab.com), whose flight software was a spiritual predecessor to Surefire.
+The halcyon bird, delta, and sun cross on the mission patch are borrowed from mission patches of the [Texas Rocket Engineering Lab](https://www.texasrocketlab.com), whose flight software is a spiritual predecessor to Surefire.